Requirements & Dependencies

 - Sufficient gas on Node FE wallet on Towns Chain and Base for validation and cross-chain transactions once node is operational.

-The node operator wallet registered on Base must be bridged to Towns Chain by the DAO prior to proceeding with node registration.
-Furthermore, the node operator needs warm access to this wallet to perform node operations to register, and update a fleet of node instances.
+be bridged to Towns Chain by the DAO prior to proceeding with node registration.
+Furthermore, the node operator needs warm access to this

 Registration Outline

 The following outlines the logical steps to onboarding a Node FE with attached storage from 0 to 1.
 Instructions are applicable to testnet and mainnet.
+Instructions with specific calling signatures can be found below in the Node FE Registration sections.
+Please ensure you have completed Node Operator registration before proceeding with node registration.1

 Start Stream Node in Info Mode